tomasmark79/MarkWareVCMake/README.md

 #### `.vscode/c_cpp_properties.json`

-CPM is able to use cache.
+- CPM is able to use the cache.
 The path to the cache folder is stored here.
+- Conan2 contains header files inside its packages, and the path is stored here.

 #### `.vscode/tasks.json` and `CMakeConfigure.sh`